pratyushb25/ML-Project_dragline_factors/README.md

 - Mean squared error loss function
 - Adaptive learning rate scheduling

+The model can be improved to keep predictions within set thresholds.

 ## Results and Evaluation

-The model's performance can be evaluated by running the test set through the provided notebook.
+I evaluated the model's performance by running the test set through the model.
 You can create a custom test set by simply modifying the excel sheet (keep in mind the model only picks up on specific columns).
-A detailed comparison of actual vs. predicted values and mean absolute errors are presented in tabular and graphical forms within the notebook.
+I present a comparison of actual vs. predicted values and mean absolute errors in graphs and tables within the notebook.

 ## Built With

-- TensorFlow - An end-to-end open-source platform for machine learning.
+- TensorFlow - my choice of libary to create deep learning models (because it's open source and the first one I learnt)
-- Pandas - Library for data manipulation and analysis.
+- Pandas - for data manipulation
-- NumPy - Fundamental package for scientific computing with Python.
+- NumPy - data manipulation and fitting
-- Scikit-Learn - Tools for data mining and data analysis.
+- Scikit-Learn - for data preprocessing and model evaluation
-- Matplotlib - Library for creating static, animated, and interactive visualisations in Python.
+- Matplotlib - creating visualisations
-- Flask - A lightweight WSGI web application framework.
+- Flask - for creating a lightweight api to serve the trained model
-- React - A JavaScript library for building user interfaces.
+- React - framework for making things look nice

 ## Contributing